rvm/rvm1-ansible/README.md

 ### Example

 If you wanted to run a database migration in rails you would use `{{ rvm1_rake }} db:migrate`.

+## Upgrading and removing old versions of ruby

+A common work flow for upgrading your ruby version would be:

+1. Install the new version
+2. Run your application role so that bundle install re-installs your gems
+3. Delete the previous version of ruby

+You can delete a version of ruby with this role in 1 of 2 ways:

+### Edit your inventory directly

+You could overwrite `rvm1_delete_ruby: 'ruby-2.1.0'` and then run your play book.
+This would work but then you would have to go back and edit your inventory to make it an empty string afterwards.

+The delete task is idempotent but it still requires you to make 2 edits.

+#### Leverage ansible's `--extra-vars`

+Just add `--extra-vars 'rvm1_delete_ruby=ruby-2.1.0'` to the end of your play book command and that version will be removed without having to manually edit your inventory.

+Not having to edit anything sure sounds better to me.

 ## Example playbook